(Angel Has Fallen 2019), Gerard Butler, Lionsgate Movies

 Watch Girls Trip because there’s truth in all the positive feedback.

-Starring Jada Jada Pinkett Smith, Queen Latifah, Regina Hall and Tiffany Haddish, Girls Trip is the story of a road trip with four childhood best friends where, (according to the original Rotten Tomatoes’ synopsis) at some point a betrayal is revealed.
+Starring Jada Jada Pinkett Smith, Queen Latifah, Regina Hall and Tiffany Haddish, Girls Trip is the story of a road trip with four childhood best friends.
+One where (according to the original Rotten Tomatoes’ synopsis) at some point a betrayal is revealed.

 Trailer 1